jkibe/recipes/content/recipes/apple-tart-doubienne/index.md

 Chill the prepared dough for 20-30 minutes in the refrigerator.

-Preheat an oven to 220 °C (425 °F), with fan (convection) if available.
+Preheat an oven to 220 °C (425 °F) with fan (convection) if available.

 Prepare the glaze: combine the butter, lemon juice, and sugar in a small saucepan over medium heat.
 Heat the mixture and whisk until the butter has melted and the mixture is homogeneous.
 Then whisk in the alcohol.